diggit/wthr_station/README.md

 Final project on secondary school, meteorological/weather station with web access.

 ## Divided into two main parts:
-* Sensors with MCU outside, collecting various values
+* Sensors with MCU outside, collecting various values.
+Newly extended by temperature sensor board (3 ICs).
 * Software running on RaspberryPi, grabs values from sensor "module", stores them in mysql database and publishes them on web.